xaya/xaya_tutorials/Unity Mover/README.md

 [Unity Mover Code.zip](Unity%20Mover%20Code.zip) contains all the code for this tutorial.

-This tutorial doesn't delve into explaning Unity elements.
+This tutorial doesn't delve into explaining Unity elements.
 You should have a basic understanding of Unity already.
 If not, you will need to read the code, explore, and search online for information about Unity.

 # How Mover is Structured in Unity